-The U2 Conference and the U2 Studies Network was created by Dr. Scott Calhoun in 2009.
+The U2 Conference and the U2 Studies Network were created by Dr. Scott Calhoun.

 - Exploring U2: Is This Rock ‘n Roll?
 (Roman & Littlefield, 2011, 2014)